-3.8.1 Money Market Development
+8.1.
+Money-Market Development

-An active money market benefits monetary policy, the government as well as portfolio managers, banks, and securities markets.
-Hence, serious attention needs to be paid to its evolution from a very early stage of implementing a financial system development plan.
+An active money market benefits monetary policy and the government as well as portfolio managers, banks and securities markets.
+Hence, serious attention needs to be paid to its evolution from the very early stages of implementation of a financial-system development plan.

-As regards monetary policy, problems and shocks relevant to monetary policy formulation are revealed more quickly the more developed are money markets, as they show up in market variables such as interest rates; the monetary transmission process is also smoother, and with shorter lags, the more integrated and efficient are money markets.
-An active, liquid, integrated and efficient national money market facilitates open market and other central bank operations to influence interest rates, base money, bank free reserves or any other targets of monetary policy.
+In regard to monetary policy, problems and shocks relevant to monetary policy formulation are revealed more quickly the more developed money markets become, as they show up in market variables such as interest rates.
+The monetary transmission process is also smoother and has shorter lags the more integrated and efficient money markets are.
+An active, liquid, integrated and efficient national money market facilitates open market and other central bank operations to influence interest rates, base money, bank-free reserves or any other targets of monetary policy.

-Government instruments to finance deficits will also see increased demand and hence lower interest rates, other things being equal, the more developed are money markets.
-Moreover, with well-developed money markets, low risk instruments become available to portfolio managers and banks, and hence diversification and intermediation are made easier, with ultimate benefit to saving and investment as the gains are passed on to savers and investors.
+Government instruments to finance deficits will also see increased demand and, hence, lower interest rates, other things being equal, the more developed money markets are.
+Moreover, with well-developed money markets, low-risk instruments become available to portfolio managers and banks, and diversification and intermediation are made easier, with the ultimate benefit being made to saving and investment as the gains are passed on to savers and investors.

-For money market development, the building blocks and enabling environment are well known.
+For money-market development, the building blocks and enabling environment are well known.
 To facilitate the evolution of well-functioning and active markets in financial products, the authorities need to take resolute steps to ensure certain desirable qualities of the environment.
-These relate to the legal framework, the clearing and settlement systems, the efficiency of the banking system, and macroeconomic stability, which are discussed elsewhere in this paper, as well as credit rating systems.
+These relate to the legal framework, the clearing and settlement systems, the efficiency of the banking system, macroeconomic stability (all of which are discussed elsewhere in this paper) and credit rating systems.

-Ideally, well-functioning and efficient credit rating organizations would be desirable.
-But these are not likely to emerge in Sierra Leone for some time to come.
+Ideally, well-functioning and efficient credit rating organizations would be desirable, but these are not likely to emerge in Sierra Leone for some time.
 Banks should therefore be encouraged to further develop their own internal credit rating systems.
 These, no doubt, will vary in sophistication from one bank to another, as mentioned earlier.
 The Bank of Sierra Leone should improve its database to help provide some of the information that the banks would need.